Boy, 8, permanently disabled in crash caused by 11-time drink-driver

 While he had since regained some mobility, the effects of his traumatic brain injury will be lifelong and the boy will have permanent disabilities, the extent of which will only become apparent over time.

-Peter Leonard Thomas Stringfellow, 54, was driving with a blood-alcohol level of 217mgs - the equivalent of a breath-alcohol reading of between 1050 and 1080 micrograms - when he caused the crash about 3.45 pm on December 28, last year.
+Peter Leonard Thomas Stringfellow, 54, was driving with a blood-alcohol level of 217mg - the equivalent of a breath-alcohol reading of between 1050 and 1080 micrograms - when he caused the crash about 3.45pm on December 28, last year.

 He was a disqualified driver and three months into a sentence of community detention and intensive supervision imposed on him for a drink-drive offence six months earlier.